dustinpfister/blog_posts/_posts/python-standard-library-sys.md

 ## 4 - Conclusion

-The main feature for me so far with the sys library is to have a way to get to arguments that might have been given.
-This is an important step in being ablle to start to make real projects with python as it is something that I make use of in other languages such as javaScript and bash.
+The main feature for me so far with the sys library is to have a way to get to get arguments that might have been given when a script is called.
+This is an important step in being ablle to start to make real projects with python as it is something that I make use of in other languages such as javaScript and bash that are of actual value for me at least.
+However even for this task it might still be better to go with an option parser, it is just that if I want to make my own standard for parsing options I would want to start here with the sys library.

+There are of course a number of other features that are of great imporatnace such as the paths list that I can use to set locations to sreach for python modules.
+I have also not got around to covering every other little feature, but I am sure I will come back to edit this post when I come around to actually using those features in an actual useful script of some kind.